alekcz/alekcz.github.io/_posts/2020-08-30-dear-manager-how-to-make-time-for-1-on-1s.md

 group: design
 ---

 I've been at this manager thing for a while and it's hard.
 Hard but rewarding.
-I've built some high performing teams and without a doubt a key factor in my success so far has been the 1-on-1s.
+I've built some high performing teams and without a doubt a key factor in my success has been 1-on-1s.
 When I keep to them diligently the team goes from strength to strength, and so do I. When I deprioritise them...yip you guessed it, bad things happen.

 Am I awesome at 1-on-1s?
 Nope.
 Getting better at 1-on-1s has been a recurring theme in my personal development for quite some time now.
 I've learnt a ton on this journey.
 This guide is output of my thoughts, experiences, books I've read, successes, failures, feedback and everythig in between.
 Putting this guide together has really helped me.
 I refer back to it from time to time.
 Dear Manager, I hope it helps you.